History of scouting in the Philippines: Foundation of the movement

-In 1936, the Boy Scouts of the Philippines was established by a legislative act.
-The first BSP President and Chief Scout was Josephus Stevenot.
-In 1937, the BSA Philippine Islands Council No. 545, meeting in October, decided on the handover of its properties and responsibilities to the nascent BSP.
+The Boy Scouts of the Philippines was established by a legislative act in 1936.
+Josephus Stevenot was the first BSP President and Chief Scout.
+In 1937, the BSA Philippine Islands Council No. 545, meeting in October, decided to hand over its properties and responsibilities to the nascent BSP.

-In 1938, the BSP was inaugurated by Pres.
-Manuel Quezon on January 1, and started functioning.
+On January 1, 1938, President Manuel Quezon inaugurated the BSP.
 Exequiél Villacorta was appointed the first "Chief Scout Executive" of the Boy Scouts of the Philippines, in imitation of the BSA Chief Scout Executive.

 In 1946, in time for its 10th anniversary, the BSP was declared a full member of the World Organization of the Scout Movement.
-A decade later, the BSP was selected to be the host of the WOSM's Asia-Pacific Region.
+A decade later, the BSP was selected to host the WOSM's Asia-Pacific Region.

-In 1947, the BSP made its first participation in an international event, with the BSP contingent to the 6th World Scout Jamboree in Moisson, France.
+In 1947, the BSP participated in its first international event, with the BSP contingent at the 6th World Scout Jamboree in Moisson, France.
 In 1953, the first Wood Badge course was conducted at BSP Camp Gre-Zar in Novaliches, Quezon City.
-In 1954, the first BSP National Scout Jamboree was held at Rolling Hills, Balarâ, Quezon City.
+In 1954, the first BSP National Scout Jamboree was held at Rolling Hills, Balara, Quezon City.

 Dr. Mariano Villarama de los Santos served on the World Scout Committee from 1957 until 1959, the first Filipino member of the committee.

 In 1959, the 10th World Scout Jamboree was held at the National Scout Reservation, University of the Philippines, Los Baños, at the foot of Mount Makiling, in the province of Laguna.
 This was the first World Scout Jamboree outside Europe and Canada.